18F/fbopen/README.md

 FBOpen is an open API server, data import tools, and sample apps to help small businesses search for opportunities to work with the U.S. government.

 The project began as an attempt to make it easier to search the content of [FBO.gov](http://www.fbo.gov), the U.S. government's system of record for opportunities to do business with the government.
 We downloaded the (XML) data from FBO's weekly data dump of opportunity listings, and loaded it into a [Elasticsearch](http://www.elasticsearch.org) search server.
-Then we used a primitive crawler to download listings' attachments and load them into Elasticsearch -- something Elasticsearch makes easy thanks to their [Mapper Attachments Type] plugin (https://github.com/elasticsearch/elasticsearch-mapper-attachments).
+Then we used a primitive crawler to download listings' attachments and load them into Elasticsearch -- something Elasticsearch makes easy thanks to their [Mapper Attachments Type] (https://github.com/elasticsearch/elasticsearch-mapper-attachments) plugin.

 Underneath the Google-style query page (`/sample-www`), we built a simple REST API (really a thin layer over Elasticsearc's API) so you can build your own query tools.